Benjamin Holmes (Canadian politician): Second term: 1848 to 1851

 Holmes was not a candidate in the general election of 1844, but he did stand for election in the general election of 1848.
 He was elected in the Montreal riding, along with Lafontaine.
 He was disappointed at not being named to the Cabinet, but supported the Lafontaine-Baldwin ministry in the Assembly, including the debates over the Rebellion Losses Bill.
-The passage of the bill resulted in a English-speaking mob rioting and burning the Parliament building in Montreal.
-Holmes broke with the Reform ministry in 1848, when he became a supporter of annexation and more extensive legal and political reforms.
+The passage of the bill resulted in an English-speaking mob rioting and burning the Parliament building in Montreal.
+Holmes broke with the Reform ministry in 1850, when he became a supporter of annexation and more extensive legal and political reforms.
 He was moving from Reform to the nascent Parti rouge.
 He did not stand for election in the general election of 1851.

 Montreal municipal politics

 By 1833, Holmes was involved in Montreal municipal politics.
 He was elected to the city council representing the west ward of the city from 1842 to 1846, and again from 1850 to 1851.
+In 1843, Holmes was involved in unsuccessful mediation efforts to avert strikes by workers on the Lachine and Beauharnois Canals, the bloodiest in the history of the Canadian labour movement.
 He was defeated in two attempts to become mayor of Montreal, in 1850 and again in 1860.

 Last days

 Except for his attempt to become mayor of Montreal in 1860, Holmes had largely withdrawn from politics by the mid-1850s.
 In a late recognition of his contribution to the Reform cause, the Liberal government of John Sandfield Macdonald and Antoine-Aimé Dorion appointed Holmes as the receiver of customs at Montreal in 1863.

-In 1853, his daughter Maria Margaret Holmes married Charles Dewey Day, who served for a short time in the first Legislative Assembly of the Province of Canada, before being appointed a judge of the Lower Canada Court of Queen's Bench.
+In 1853, his daughter Maria Margaret Holmes married Charles Dewey Day, who had served for a short time in the first Legislative Assembly of the Province of Canada, before being appointed a judge of the Lower Canada Court of Queen's Bench.

 Holmes died at Montreal in 1865.